 (All reviews are spoiler-free unless otherwise noted.)

 Don’t let the pink cover fool you.
 The Grace Year is brutal.
 This book broke my heart, had me on the verge of tears, and made me want to scream.
 And I loved it.
 It had a bit of a slow start, but I think that was necessary to immerse you in the world this story takes place in.
-But once the story picks up, it is impossible to put this book down (except towards the end when I knew it was going to hurt me, and I had to take a brief break).
+Once the story picks up, it is impossible to put this book down.

 This is not an easy book to read, there is a lot of abuse (trigger warning for sexual, physical, and emotional abuse) and violence.
-I definitely made me uncomfortable at times, but I think that’s kind of the point.
+I definitely made me uncomfortable at times.
+And I think that was kind of the point.
 Like The Handmaid’s Tale, this shines a light on how women are mistreated.
 I would definitely call it feminist fiction, and I think it did a great job of pointing out issues with how women are viewed.

 The writing in this novel was excellent.
 I’m honestly pretty skeptical about writing in young adult books (it’s just not something I enjoy all that much), but this book did not feel like YA.
 It felt more mature, which is appropriate given the subject matter.
 It also helped me fly through this book in a day, because I could NOT go to sleep not knowing how it ended.

 I’m hesitant to say anything else because I really think this book needs to just stand on it’s own.
 Don’t go into it with too many expectations.
 Just read it.
 Trust me.
 It’s one of the best young adult books I’ve read in a long time, and probably one of my favorite books I’ve read so far this year (and I’ve read a lot of books this year).